• Skip to primary navigation

 Heron Island

-Take a two hour boat trip from Gladstone Marina to arrive in maine life paradise.
+Take a two hour boat trip from Gladstone Marina to arrive in marine life paradise.
 The island is surrounded by 24 hectares of coral reef, a snorkelling and diver's dream.
-You don't even have to get our feet wet.
-Simply stand on the island's jetty and watch the local rays, reef sharks, turtles, and fish glide on by.
+You don't even have to get your feet wet.
+Or simply stand on the island's jetty and watch the local rays, reef sharks, turtles, and fish glide on by.

 Bundaberg

 If you love turtles you will love Bundaberg, home to the largest loggerhead turtle rookery in the Southern Hemisphere.
-Best time to visit for Turtle lovers is between November and March.
+The best time to visit for Turtle lovers is between November and March.

 Mossman